On Becoming a Graduate Student in My Lab

 Working in the K-Team Lab is another thing to discuss.
 I am a nice guy, and want to do a good job as a supervisor, and I think I do all right.
 But I do have a lot going on, and also qualify as an absent-minded professor.
 Basically what I am getting at is that a person has to be prepared for that and be proactive about getting help and bugging me as necessary.
 The lab group must also help each other as well.
 I want folks who are independent, but not loners.

-These things said, I think being a student here is a great opportunity.
+These things said, I think being in my lab at our institution is a great opportunity.
 Students leaving here after finishing have been very competitive for jobs and PhD programs.
 And we do neat things.
 Thanks again for your interest – stay in touch, and consider visiting!